Caroline-French/hangman-project/README.md

 ## Introduction

 This is a project assignment from  the AICore skills bootcamp, in which I am putting into practice what I've learned so far about programming using Python.
+It is a version of the classic Hangman game, in which the computer selects a secret word and the user tries to identify the word by guessing letters in the word.

+This project has given me the opportunity to learn how to apply the following knowledge and skills learned on the bootcamp to a real-life project, including:

+- Using VS Code
+- Using the command line in GitBash
+- Using Git and GitHub version control
+- Working with Conda environments
+- Object Oriented Programming
+- Control flow
+- Functions
+- Comprehensions

+Through applying what I've learned in the course to this project I have gained a more in-depth understanding of how to effectively use this knowledge and skills, and how to troubleshoot problems.

 ## How to play the game
 This is the classic Hangman game, in which the computer will select a secret word for you to guess.
 The computer will prompt you to guess a letter, and tell you if the letter you guessed is in the word or not.
 If the letter isn't in the word, you lose a life.
 You start the game with 5 lives, and if you lose all 5 words before you correctly guess the word you lose.
 When you correctly guess all the letters in the word before losing all your lives, you win!